nidhisb05/Gut-Microbiome/README.md

 # Gut-Microbiome
 Gut Microbiome repository for MAPS30550

-These changes need to be going back and forth and hopefully this works.
+These changes need to be going back and forth; hopefully, this works.

 It worked!

 Things to get done
 - Local R project by cloning a GitHub repo = done
-- Invite prof and TA as collatborators on repo = not yet
+- Invite prof and TA as collaborators on repo = done
 - Make +1 change to README = done
 - Revert a change = done
-- Create a GitHub issue = not yet
+- Create a GitHub issue = done